Esmaeili01/Conv2Crypt/README.md

 ## Convolution to Cryptography

-this is a new way to secure your data.
+This is a new way to secure your data.
+Convolution is a basic operaion in signal and image processing and operates on matrices.

 Advantages of conv2crypt :
 - it is possible to have many cipher and the Decryption of them with the same kernel / key gives us the same result. so we can store data in different forms.